onegambler/alexa-tesco-skill/README.md

 #Issues
 Here's are some issues you might face using the skill
 * *The item mapped is not available anymore*: Unfortunately I haven't found a way yet to know if an item becomes unavailable for a specific Tesco branch.
-IFTTT doesn't respond with errors in that case, so Alexa will say that everything went ok, but the product won't be added to the basket.
-Tesco too doesn't provide APIs to get this kind of info.
-In my experience this happens mostly with seasonal fruit and vegetables; it hasn't been a big issue for me, but I'm still investigating on a workaround.
+IFTTT doesn't respond with errors in that case, so Alexa will say that everything went ok,even if the product is not added to the basket.
+Tesco as well doesn't provide APIs to get this kind of info.
+In my experience this happens mostly with seasonal fruit and vegetables and  it hasn't been a big issue for me so far.
+I'm still looking for a workaround.